List of South Africa Twenty20 International cricket records: Greatest win margins (by runs)

-The greatest winning margin by runs in T20Is was Czech Republic's victory over Turkey by 257 runs in the sixth match of the 2019 Continental Cup.
-The largest victory recorded by South Africa was during the 2009 ICC World Twenty20 by 130 runs against Scotland.

 Greatest win margins (by balls remaining)

-The greatest winning margin by balls remaining in T20Is was Austria's victory over Turkey by 104 balls remaining in the ninth match of the 2019 Continental Cup.
-The largest victory recorded by South Africa is during the Pakistan's tour in 2007 when they won by 10 wickets with 51 balls remaining.

 Greatest win margins (by wickets)

-A total of 22 matches have ended with chasing team winning by 10 wickets with South Africa winning by such margins a record three times.
-South Africa have won a T20I match by this margin on two occasions.
+A total of 22 matches have ended with chasing team winning by 10 wickets with South Africa winning by such margins three times.

 Highest successful run chases

-Australia holds the record for the highest successful run chase which they achieved when they scored 245/5 in response to New Zealand's 243/6.
-The highest successful chase by South Africa is 208/2 in the opening match of the 2007 ICC World Twenty20 against West Indies at New Wanderers Stadium, Johannesburg, South Africa.
+South Africa holds the record for the highest successful run chase which they achieved when they scored 259/4 in response to the West Indies' 258/5.

 Narrowest win margins (by runs)

 The narrowest run margin victory is by 1 run which has been achieved in 15 T20I's with South Africa winning such games thrice.

 Narrowest win margins (by balls remaining)

 The narrowest winning margin by balls remaining in T20Is is by winning of the last ball which has been achieved 26 times.
 South Africa has achieve victory of the last ball once.

 Narrowest win margins (by wickets)

 The narrowest margin of victory by wickets is 1 wicket which has settled four such T20Is.
 The narrowest victory by wickets for South Africa is three wickets on four occasions.